What is Product Marketing? A Comprehensive Guide

 Why Product Marketing is Crucial to Business Success

 Even with the most innovative products, without product marketing, they may not resonate with the target market.
-This is a strategic capability that makes sure your product is on the right hands and makes an impact with the right people.
+This is a strategic capability that makes sure your product is in the right hands and makes an impact with the right people.

 Whether you’re introducing a new product or fine-tuning your existing product, product marketing can make or break your success.